Quwaysim/notes_to_self/coding_style_guides/android_coding_style_guide.md

 When possible use SVGs, which are then coverted to VectorDrawables, over PNGs. <br>
 Should you have to use PNGs, try providing all of its sizes: `mdpi`, `hpdi`, `xhpdi`, etc. <br>
+VectorDrawables ought to reference colors from app theme and rarely hardcode colors. <br>

 # 6. Theme